Whatcha Say

-"Whatcha Say" is the debut single by American artist Jason Derulo for his self-titled debut album.
+"Whatcha Say" is the debut single by American singer Jason Derulo for his self-titled debut album (2010).
 It was released for digital download on May 5, 2009, and officially released as a single on August 4 of the same year.
 The track reinterprets the bridge from Imogen Heap's 2005 hit "Hide and Seek", prominently featuring its chorus.
 Produced by J. R. Rotem with extra touches from German producer Fuego, the song enjoyed a week at the top of the Billboard Hot 100, but received mixed reviews from music critics, who were divided on the sample use and lyrical content while others panned the use of Auto-Tune.

 Derulo recorded a French-English version with French Guiana singer Fanny J in 2010.
 A second music video has also been released.

 Background and composition

 After attending performing arts schools, such as The American Musical and Dramatic Academy, and honing his talents as a singer and dancer, as well as acting in theatre productions like Ragtime and Smokey Joe's Cafe, Derulo won the grand prize on the 2006 season finale of the TV show Showtime at the Apollo.
 Derulo was discovered by music producer J.R.
 Rotem, who signed him to his record label Beluga Heights Records and Warner Bros.
 Records.
 From 2006 to 2009, Derulo wrote songs for artists such as Diddy, Danity Kane, Donnie Klang, Sean Kingston, Cassie, and Lil Wayne, before gearing up to release his debut single, "Whatcha Say".

 In an interview with Digital Spy, Derulo talked about the inspiration for the song.
 He said, "Basically my brother called me one day and said, 'I cheated on my girl, but I love her so much and I hope she'll give me one more shot'.
 I found his story really compelling, so I just went into the studio and tried it out.
 You know, people go through that kind of thing every day, which is why the song is so relatable.
 She did take my brother back though and they're actually engaged now, so it all worked out good in the end."
 Regarding the heavy sampling of "Hide and Seek" by Imogen Heap, Derulo called Heap "an incredible talent" and stated that she was "in love with the song [Whatcha Say]".
+The song was originally intended for Sean Kingston's album Tomorrow, but Kingston and his team rejected it.

 The sheet music for the song shows two flats with a suggested tempo of "moderately slow groove" in common time.